-It was no coincidence Juanita was embraced by the elite.
+It was no coincidence that Juanita was embraced by the elite.
 She was incredibly beautiful.
 She had the facial features of a princess from an exotic land.
-The most powerful Lords may not have resisted her charm.
+The most powerful Lords may not have resisted her charms.

 But one day, the Hamp’atu, a volcano adjoining her city, started fuming.
 She was seized by the priests and taken to the mountain’s peak.

 During Inca times, volcanic activity was a bad omen: the Apu deity was furious.
 In order to appease His anger, a beautiful maid was offered as a sacrifice.
 This is what happened to Juanita.
 A day before the ritual, she was ordered to fast.
 Then, led by an entourage of priests and acllas, Juanita was taken to Ampato’s peak.
 During the climb, Juanita had consumed coca leaves and drank chicha de jora.
 By the time the ceremony started, she was heavily intoxicated.
-Then, the priest killed her by a blow to her head.
+Then, the priest killed her by striking her head with an object.

 Once in the United States, Juanita caused astonishment in the scientific world.
 Her body had been perfectly preserved after five centuries.
-She underwent a CT scan in John Hopkins University hospital, and was analyzed by a team of specialists.
-Further genetic studies uncovered the reason of Juanita’s exotic beauty.
-Her genes had patterns which revealed links with ancient tribes of Taiwan and Korea.
+She underwent a CT scan in John Hopkins University hospital and was analyzed by a team of specialists.
+Further genetic studies uncovered the reason for Juanita’s exotic beauty.
+Her genes had patterns that revealed links with ancient tribes of Taiwan and Korea.